 I don’t have a lot of ice cream recipes on the blog because generally, I think healthy ice cream is sad.
 It’s usually not creamy enough or real ice cream-like enough for me.

-The exception would be my paleo vegan chocolate ice cream which is SUPER rich and amazingly delicious.
+The exception would be my chocolate vegan gelato which is SUPER rich and amazingly delicious.
 A small scoop goes a long way!

-The same goes for this healthy peanut butter ice cream.
+The same goes for this healthy peanut butter ice cream (and this amazing ube ice cream).
 You only need a small amount!

 By the way, I’m not actually sure about the yield.
 I’ve made it a few times and have forgotten to measure it each time.
 I’m going to guess it’s about 3 cups.